Last updated: February 17, 2023

-We can all agree that Sydney isn’t the most bicycle friendly city in the world.
-Busy roads, narrow lanes, lack of cycle paths, cycling in Sydney can often feel a bit like a game of Russian roulette.
+We can all agree that Sydney isn’t the most bicycle-friendly city in the world.
+With busy roads, narrow lanes, and a lack of cycle lanes, cycling in Sydney can often feel like a game of Russian roulette.

-Things are improving though, with more cycle lanes popping up in and around the city, in addition to an increase in dedicated cycle tracks and shared pedestrian and cycle paths.
+But things are improving, with more cycle lanes popping up in and around the city, in addition to an increase in dedicated cycle tracks and shared pedestrian and cycle paths.

 There are also classic bike tracks in Sydney with either no cars or very few cars around, where you can enjoy the benefits of cycling in safe surroundings.

 In this article, we are going to share 12 of these Sydney cycle tracks.

 |2||The Bay Run||7 km (circuit)|

 |9||West Head to Akuna Bay||16 km (one way)|